The Business Model

 READ about value proportions by HubSpot

-Essentially the value proposition is how you express what it is you are offering to the customer, why, and how it benefits them.
+Essentially the value proposition helps you to share the value you are creating.
+It can be a statement for how you express what it is you are offering to the customer, why, and how it benefits them.

 You will craft a statement to help you not only identify your business's value, but it will eventually help you with marketing.